 Why We Love It

 This campground is a haven for boaters in the summer but is still very popular for campers in the fall.
 We prefer staying on sites 1-8 which are electric and closest to the playground.
 The DNR at this park does an excellent job planning activities for the kids on the weekends.
-Our boys have made s’more necklaces, leaf art, and learned about nature through sensory activities that are recommended for kids of all ages.
-We’ve also found this awesome page on the Indiana DNR’s website that you can print out and take with you for your kids to do.
-They call it “rainy day” activities but we think you can do them anytime.
+Our boys have made s’more necklaces and leaf art and learned about nature through sensory activities that are recommended for kids of all ages.

 Fast Facts